twse/random-stuff/README.md

 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above (in Mozilla apps it also links to `about:credits`).
 * **Note:** Pull requests for additions not done via the form or changes not done via replies to application acceptance messages are closed with a comment.
 This will result in unmerged commits!
-* **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 2013 by Gervase Markham (the owner) to remove its request email address.
+* **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 2013 by Gervase Markham (the guy with access privileges) to remove its request email address.

 ## Index of protest pages (requires JavaScript; available in five versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for his original pages derived from the main page.